tatianalopes/go-barber/README.md

 - yarn
 - node
+- postgres
+- mongoDB
+- redis

 ## Backend

-The application's backend was developed in NodeJS using PostgreSQL as the database.
+The project's backend was developed in NodeJS using the following databases: PostgreSQL, MongoDB and Redis.
+Therefore, in order to run the backend you need to have all the databases configured (I used docker).

-### Start
+### Steps to run

+1. Configure the databases
+2. Set the needed variables in a `.env` file according to `.env.example`
-1. Go to the *backend* folder
+3. Go to the *backend* folder
-2. Install dependencies:
+4. Install dependencies:
     ```
     yarn
     ```
-3. Run project:
+5. Run project:
     ```
     yarn dev:server
     ```

+### Configure databases using docker

+1. Create the required containers
+    ```
+    docker run --name postegres -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres
+    docker run --name mongo -p 27017:27017 -d -t mongo
+    docker run --name redis -p 6379:6379 -d -t redis:alpine
+    ```
+2. Create a postgres databse (I used DBeaver) and then run the migrations
+    ```
+    yarn dev:server
+    ```
+3. Start the containers before starting the backend
+    ```
+    docker start <container_id>
+    ```

 ## Frontend

-The application's frontend was developed in ReactJS.
+The project's frontend was developed in ReactJS.

-### Start
+### Steps to run

 1. Go to the *frontend* folder
 2. Install dependencies: